bitromortac/lndmanage/README.md

 Setup
 -----
-Lndmanage will be developed in lockstep with lnd and tagged accordingly.
+lndmanage will be developed in lockstep with lnd and tagged accordingly.
 If you are running an older version of lnd checkout the according [tag](https://github.com/bitromortac/lndmanage/releases).